Hot Dog Stand Methodology

 Known Limitations

-- Hot Dog Damage may evolve as pitcher-side methodology is tested.
+- Getting Cooked and xLB may evolve as pitcher-side methodology is tested.

 - It relies on Baseball Savant Home Run Tracker classifications and Statcast batted-ball data.